UdeS-CoBIUS/DoubleRecViz/Readme.md

 # DoubleRecViz
-DoubleRecViz is a tool for visualizing and editing double reconciliations between phylogenetic trees at three levels: transcript, gene and species.
+DoubleRecViz is a tool for visualizing double reconciliations between phylogenetic trees at three levels: transcript, gene and species.
 It displays reconciled gene trees embedded in species trees and reconciled transcript trees embedded in gene trees, with annotations on the nodes of the trees corresponding to the underlying co-evolutionary events.

 #### Esaie Kuitche, Yanchun Qi, Nadia Tahiri, Jack Parmer, Aïda Ouangraoua